apache/nuttx/configs/sama5d3-xplained/README.txt

     2. Stack usage make increase when USB hub support is enabled because the nesting depth of certain USB host class logic can increase.

+    STATUS:
+    2015-05-01:
+      This USB host function does not work on the SAMA5D3-Xplained board.
+      Those same drivers work on the other SAMA5Dx boards and so I believe that there is some issue with either clocking to USB or to powering of the USB host ports.

   Mass Storage Device Usage
   -------------------------